-For instance, Brooklyn lacks a factory discount mall and also a high-end mall; you can find both in Long Island.
+For instance, Brooklyn lacks a factory discount mall and also a high-end mall; you can find both on Long Island.

 For those unfamiliar with Long Island, Suffolk County is further from Brooklyn than Nassau County.

-And, Long Island isn't called "Long" for nothin'.
+And, Long Island isn't called "Long" for nothing.
 Before heading out to the Tanger Outlets mall in Riverhead, check the map.
 It's far.